voelzmo/codex/aws.md

 network = "10.42"
 ```

+NOTE: We recommend [a region with three availability zones][az] for production level
+environments.

 As a quick pre-flight check, run `make manifest` to compile your
 Terraform plan and suss out any issues with naming, missing
 variables, configuration, etc.: